 - If you like to grill, make sure your grates are clean.
 That means that you should be using some sort of detergent periodically.
 You are not impressing anyone with those filthy and charred grates.

-Below you will find some of the foods and drinks with the highest concentration of the offenders
+Below you will find some of the foods and drinks with the highest concentration of the biogenic amines

 - Red wine